Mike Naumenko: Late years and death

 In the late 1980s, Mike started facing troubles related to health and household issues, mainly due to alcohol abuse.
 The ability to move of his left hand deteriorated and he could hardly play the guitar.
 His wife also left him.

 Naumenko died in Leningrad on 27 August 1991, at the age of 36, as a result of cerebral hemorrhage caused by an accident in his flat.

 However, there's another version to the story.
 Zoopark's drummer Valeriy Kirillov states that the reason for Mike's death was cerebral hemorrhage, but it wasn't of a natural cause.
 The real reason was a fracture of the skull base that Mike received during a robbery attack near his house.
 This was allegedly confirmed by the fact that Mike's personal belongings were absent.
 Also, there was allegedly a witness who saw somebody help Mike get up from the ground.
 After the assault, Mike was able to get to his apartment where he eventually collapsed and laid unconscious without being noticed.
 When finally he was discovered and an ambulance was summoned, it was too late.
 However, many people who knew the details of his death don't confirm this version.

 Naumenko was buried in Volkovo Cemetery, Saint Petersburg.

 Legacy

 Mike's memory has been honored with numerous tribute albums (see Discography below) and in other creative works including a 2009 novel and a "blues opera" that premiered in 2011.
 A collection of Naumenko's complete writings – including his samizdat translation of Richard Bach's Illusions — was being prepared for publication in 2015.

-He appears as a character in Leto, a 2018 Russian biographical film about Viktor Tsoi.
-Mike Naumenko is played by Roman Bilyk.
+He appears as a character in Leto, a 2018 Russian biographical film about Viktor Tsoi, where he is played by Roman Bilyk.